A pet's first visit to the vet can seem a bit daunting, so we've put together a list of info and resources to help you prepare.

 • A list of questions you have for your veterinarian

-3. Collect any necessary stool or urine samples if requested.
+3. Collect any necessary stool or urine samples, if requested.

 4. If you're bringing in your dog, be sure he or she is accustomed to being on a short leash.
+If you're bringing a cat, be sure to have an appropriate carrier.

 5. Feel free to bring your pet's favorite treats to keep them happy and distracted!

-Please arrive 10 minutes prior to your pet's appointment.
-If you have not filled out our patient forms yet, plan to arrive 30 minutes ahead of your appointment.
+Please arrive 10 minutes prior to your pet's appointment for check-in.
+If you have not filled out all relevant patient forms yet, plan to arrive 30 minutes ahead of your appointment.

 Additional Considerations: